 The Queso Y Embutidos at Contigo includes a variety of meats and a rotating selection of Spanish cheeses on the board.
 The honey pairs well with the manchego.
 The lengthy wine features a solid representation of wines from Latin countries.
 For something on the sweeter side, order a glass of Sangria instead.

 At Ermanos, grab a glass of wine and nosh on the Sonoran Meat & Cheese Board.

-Ermanos’ cheese boards are filled with cheese and charcuterie, including sausage from local meat darling Ben Forbes of Forbes Meat Company and house-cured bacon.
-The cheeses include a chimichurri mozzarella and goat cheese.
+Ermanos' cheese board is filled with cheese and charcuterie, including sausage from local meat darling Ben Forbes of Forbes Meat Company, house-cured bacon, jalapeño jam, compound butter, and fruit.
+The cheeses include a Danish blue, manchego, and goat cheese.